This article discusses the top online reputation threats to be aware of in 2026 and beyond.

 The rise of false information, smear campaigns, and cybersecurity threats has leveled the playing field, making it crucial for businesses to implement proactive ORM strategies.
 Monitoring brand mentions, managing social media accounts, and addressing issues promptly are vital practices to protect your company’s reputation.

-Negative reviews are among the most visible and impactful threats to a brand’s reputation.
-A single poor review on a major platform can influence customer trust and deter potential customers.
+Bad reviews are among the most visible and impactful threats to a brand’s reputation.
+A single poor review on a major platform can influence customer trust and deter future customers.

-- Monitor Online Feedback: Use tools like Trustpilot or Google My Business to track reviews.
+- Monitor Online Feedback: Use listening and reporting tools to track reviews.

 - Respond Promptly and Professionally: Address concerns with empathy and offer solutions.